Truth or Fables

 Did Ellen G. White's food for worms vision, come to pass as she foretold it would?

 It is not easy at times to document the outcome of Mrs. White’s vision as she often wrote the outcome years after the fact relying on her memory.
 Being human she may have been tempted to embellish them.
-But the vision given May 27,1856 at a conference in Battle Creek, Michigan can be tested for its accuracy.
-This vision took place 147 years ago here in 2003.
+But the vision given May 27,1856 at a conference in Battle Creek, Michigan, can be tested for its accuracy.
+This vision took place 156 years ago—as of 2012.

 The Angel told Ellen: